 Satsumas (packed with Vitamin C) are in season for just another few weeks here in northern California.

-Enjoy them both in this flavorful low-sugar jam inspired award-winning Chef Sean Brock in the Heritage cookbook celebrating his Appalachian roots.
+Enjoy them both in this flavorful, low-sugar jam inspired by award-winning Chef Sean Brock from his Heritage cookbook that celebrates his Appalachian roots.

 3 pounds satsuma mandarin oranges